17 Key Questions People Ask About Granny Annexes

 5. How Are The Annexes Constructed?
 Will They Last?

-We would expect our annexes to last for at least 50 years with regular maintenance, all our buildings are timber-frame buildings that have been designed with structural calculations to ensure they are built to last.
+We would expect our annexes to last for at least 50 years+ with regular maintenance, all our buildings are timber-frame buildings (like most UK houses) and have been designed with structural calculations to ensure they are built to last.

-The end result is a building that has the feel of a modern apartment (not a typical mobile or park home), this is a video made by one of our lovely customers that shows how one of our built-on site annexes is constructed :-
+The end result is a building that has the feel of a modern apartment (not a typical mobile or park home), and the look of a bungalow in your garden.

 6. What About The Roof?

-We use either concrete tiles (available in a variety of colours and styles), or EDPM roofing for flat roof granny annexes.
-Whichever you choose you can look forward to a manufacturers guarantee of 25 years.
+We use either light weight tiles (available in a variety of colours and styles) on pitched roofs, or EDPM roofing for flat roof granny annexes.
+Whichever you choose you can look forward to a manufacturers guarantee of in excess of 30 years.

 7. And The Windows & Doors?

-We offer UPVC double glazed windows and doors in white as standard.
+We offer “A” rated PVCu double glazed windows and doors in white as standard.
 You can choose to upgrade to a choice of colours such as dark grey or woodgrain (depending on the style of the annexe).
-Bi-fold doors are always aluminium as UPVC bi-fold doors are problematic!
+Bi-fold doors are always aluminium as PVCu bi-fold doors are problematic!

 8. What’s Included In The Kitchen?